polterguy/hypereval/README.md

 as your controllers.
 For instance, from the above screenshot, to access the _"page-viewer"_ page snippet, you'd access it through a URL such as `your-domain.com/hypereval/page-viewer`, while the data-viewer snippet can be found at `your-comain.som/hypereval/data-viewer`.

+## Installation

+The easiest way to install it, is to [install phosphorus five](https://github.com/polterguy/phosphorusfive), for then to visit _"The Bazar"_, and simply install it through the Bazar on your local machine/server.
+However, if you want a more manual installation path, you can download the latest release, unzip it, and move the unzipped root folder into your _"core/p5.webapp/modules"_ folder.
+If you choose this path, you should rename the folder, removing any version information, making sure your module folder is called exactly _"hypereval"_.
+Installation through the Bazar also requires you having some sort of GnuPG client on your machine/server.
+If you don't want to fiddle with installing GnuPG, you can resort to download the latest zip file release directly.